What is a Mountain Pass?

-Connecting Uttrakhand with Tibet this mountain pass, one of India’s important border post for trade with China, is situated in the Pithorgarh district.
+Connecting Uttrakhand with Tibet this mountain pass, one of India’s important border post for trade with China, is situated in the Pithoragarh district.
 The pilgrims travel through this pass to reach Mansarovar.
 However, Landslides in the rainy season and avalanches in winter cause great problems for movements and transportation.
-Elevation is 5334 m.
+The elevation is 5334 m.

 Connecting Kashmir Valley with Deosai Plains of Ladakh this mountain pass is located at an altitude of 4100 m above sea level.
-During winter season it remains closed for trade and transport because of being covered with snow.
+During the winter season, it remains closed for trade and transport because of being covered with snow.

 Connecting Arunachal Pradesh with Mandalay this mountain pass is situated at an altitude of about 4000m in the state of Arunachal Pradesh.

 Connecting Arunachal Pradesh with Lhasa (the capital of Tibet), this mountain pass is situated to the east of Bhutan in the Greater Himalayas in Arunachal Pradesh at an elevation of about 2217 m above sea level.
 Owing to the snowfall and adverse weather in the winter season it remains closed.

 This traditional mountain pass between India and Myanmar, situated in the eastern part of Arunachal Pradesh, provides an easy and shortest access to Mandalay (Myanmar).
 It remains open throughout the year for transportation and trade.
 Elevation of this pass is at 4587 m.